Jay-Li-AU/JiveSwift/README.md

 A Jive ios example using Swift Language
 -------------------------------
-The example is based on xcode 6 beta 4.
+The example is based on xcode 6 beta 4 and Jive iOS SDK(https://github.com/jivesoftware/jive-ios-sdk).
 Since xcode is unstable, it may not be able to compile in other versions of xcode.

 1.Run 'pod install'